ChristophGeske/Covid-19-Detector/README.md

 The development of a publically available Covid test using only the microphone in widly available Android and iOS phones could help reduce the impact the Omicron wave will have.

+## Current state of the project

+A simple model (not for cough data yet) was trained and imported into an Android app.
+The model used in the app is just an proof of concept and needs to be replaced with a real model able to detect cough data.
+The App needs to be extended to record cough sounds and put them through the model returning an positiv/negative result.

 ## Prerequesits

 #### Available public code projects:

 * [Covid cough Classification on GitHub](https://github.com/rosikand/covid-cough-test)
   * uses convolutional neural network (CNN)
   * Uses Mobile Net an image classification network to train on [ML spectograms](https://medium.com/analytics-vidhya/understanding-the-mel-spectrogram-fca2afa2ce53)
-    * Not sure why to transformed the spectrogram into a ML spectrogram since the mel scale is only relevant to adjust the sound to human hearing, which we don't need if only the computer is "hearing" and analysing the cough sound
+    * Not sure why to transformed the spectrogram into a ML spectrogram since the mel scale is only relevant to adjust the sound to human hearing, which we don't need if only the computer is "hearing" and analysing the cough sound.
+So why the added complexity?
-  * Similar to this well documented instrument classification project [Musical Genre Classification on GitHub](https://github.com/lelandroberts97/Musical_Genre_Classification) with an [easy to understand article](https://towardsdatascience.com/musical-genre-classification-with-convolutional-neural-networks-ff04f9601a74)
+  * A similar well documented instrument classification project named [Musical Genre Classification on GitHub](https://github.com/lelandroberts97/Musical_Genre_Classification) is available with an [easy to understand article](https://towardsdatascience.com/musical-genre-classification-with-convolutional-neural-networks-ff04f9601a74) explaining the concepts.

 #### Available public sound Datasets:

 - None found yet

-#### Paper List (ranked by most relevant at the top):
+#### Paper List:

 * [Review Paper:](https://arxiv.org/ftp/arxiv/papers/2112/2112.07285.pdf) Lella, Kranthi Kumar, and Alphonse Pja.
 "Automatic COVID-19 disease diagnosis using 1D convolutional neural network and augmentation with human respiratory sound based on parameters: cough, breath, and voice."
 AIMS Public Health 8.2 (2021): 240.